 FP Report <Your Company Name> <Date of submission> for false positive solicited bulk email

-- Attach the .msg or .eml file to the email message and send the message.
+- Attach the .eml file to the email message and send the message.

-If you have many messages to send to CYREN, you can put them all into one ZIP file.
-Do not put the ZIP file into a ZIP archive.
-The ZIP file can be compressed to only one level for CYREN to analyze it automatically.
+If you have many messages to send, you can add them all into one ZIP file.
+Do not add the ZIP file into a ZIP archive.
+To analyze the ZIP file automatically, it can be compressed to only one level.

 Report Feedback About a Confidential Message